 Ballots for these offices must be received by mail only:

 PO Box 14037

 West Allis, WI 53214

-Ballots will be picked up at the CWA 4603 PO BOX by two (2) members of the Election Committee on Wednesday, October 21st, 2020 at 4:00 pm.
-Ballots will then be counted at the CWA 4603 Local Office located at 6511 W Bluemound Rd. at 5:00 pm on Wednesday, October 21st, 2020.
+Ballots will be picked up at the CWA 4603 PO BOX by two (2) members of the Election Committee on Wednesday, November 18th, 2020 at 4:00 pm.
+Ballots will then be counted at Pallas Restaurant 1657 S. 108th St, West Allis WI. at 4:30 pm on Wednesday, November 18th, 2020.
 Each candidate may have an observer when the ballots are picked up and when the vote is counted.

 Results will be announced after the ballots are counted and certified by the Election Committee.